FraLaz1971/sumean/README.md

 with the mouse by the file browser.
-The Gnome file browser [nautilus](https://wiki.gnome.org/Apps/Files) (now called only Files) can be instructed to do it, but the safer way to run it from Graphical User Interface (GUI) is to use a .desktop file as launcher and clicking on it instead.
+The Gnome file browser [nautilus](https://wiki.gnome.org/Apps/Files) (now called only Files) can be instructed to do it, but the safer way to run it from Graphical User Interface (GUI) on GNU-Linux is to use a .desktop file  as launcher and clicking on it instead.
 The file install.sh and uninstall.sh are there for that purpose, for people that wonna try this optional method.